nickuunn/Active-Directory-Home-Lab/README.md

 <img src="screenshots/14.png" height="80%" width="80%"/>
 <br />
 <br />
 We will be creating a new organizational unit within our domain for our IT team.
-To do that, right click on your domain, select "new" and select "organizational unit:  <br/>
+To do that, right click on your domain, select "new" and select "organizational unit":  <br/>
 <img src="screenshots/15.png" height="80%" width="80%"/>
 <br />
 <br />